gkapfham/pyohio2021-presentation/slides.md

 - What is the behavior of the return urls statement in this function?
 Specifically, what is the type of data that this function returns?
 In this specific case, we can scan the rest of the function's source code to note that urls is a variable of type list.
+However, this version of the function does not reveal the type of the data stored in the list!

-With that said, it is important to note that if this function was a part of a more complex Python program then it would become more difficult to have a full-featured understanding of the inputs, outputs, and behavior of extract_urls.
+Moreover, it is important to note that if this function was a part of a more complex Python program then it would become more difficult for a programmer to have a full-featured understanding of the inputs, outputs, and behavior of extract_urls.

 -->